 - Go to a web site that is allowed for that particular user.
 This should be successful.

 - Now, try going to a website that is blocked for that users.
 You should see the block page now.

-If the shield is red, Connect for Chromebooks is in an error state see Troubleshooting Connect for Chromebooks.
+If the shield is red, Connect for Chromebooks is in an error state see our knowledge base article, Troubleshooting Connect for Chromebooks.

 Tip: To stop users from bypassing the web filter when using their Chromebooks, you should enroll all devices.
-We also recommend blocking apps and extensions that are not licensed by your organization see How do I deploy the Connect for Chromebooks Extension to all devices?.
+We also recommend blocking apps and extensions that are not licensed by your organization, see our knowledge base article, Installing the Connect Filter Extension on Chromebooks Using G Suite.